 It’s been proven scientifically and anecdotally that having a growth mindset is among the top traits that successful leaders share.
 Keeping an open mind and staying flexible are pillars of entrepreneurial growth, and will go far to help leaders strike balance at work and personally.
+Your leadership during a crisis is reflective of your ability to adapt and persevere, and doing so allows your business to have continued success and growth.
 There’s also much to be said about maintaining habits that continue this growth mindset during truly turbulent times of crises.

 As all corners of all organizations have witnessed from the impact of COVID-19, the economic landscape can shift daily.
 When you have a team that looks to you first during the decision-making process, recall some important fundamental leadership skills that provide all parties with the opportunity to grow and learn.